cerebral Venous Thrombosis

 • Consider anticoagulation (LMWH or Heparin infusion)

-• Seek underlying cause and treat (e.g. sinusitis, meningitis)
+• Seek underlying and treat (e.g. sinusitis, meningitis)

 • Progressive unilateral herniation may be amenable to decompressive neurosurgery